Skip to main content

 The protections given by the Tax Act when the above conditions are met are as follows:

-c) protection of your identity, unless you consent to the disclosure or where:
+• protection of your identity, unless you consent to the disclosure or where:

-i) the disclosure is only to the extent reasonably necessary for the effective investigation of the allegations raised in your disclosure;
+i) the disclosure is only to the extent reasonably necessary for the effective investigation of the allegations raised in your disclosure

-information in criminal proceedings or in proceedings for the imposition of a penalty (except where the proceeding relates to the veracity of the information); and
+iii) the concern is raised with a lawyer for the purpose of obtaining legal advice or representation where the disclosure was made to the Commissioner, non-admissibility of the reported information in criminal proceedings or in proceedings for the imposition of a penalty (except where the proceeding relates to the veracity of the information); and unless you have acted unreasonably, protection from any adverse costs-order in legal proceedings relating to the disclosure.

 Version Control